goggledefogger/fisker-manual/README.md

    python download_manual.py
    ```

-3. The script will open a browser, navigate through the manual, and create a PDF file named `fisker_ocean_manual.pdf` in the same directory.
+3. The script will open a browser, navigate through the manual, and create a PDF file named `fisker_ocean_manual.pdf` in the same directory

 ## Contributing to Fisker Ocean Manual Downloader